michaltatar/API-Search/README.md

 ## Usage

 Just download the repo and you're ready to go.
+The app requires a server to run.

 ## Contributing